gregorycrane/DHFall2021/README.md

 <ul>
 <li>Required (if possible):
 <ul>
-Set up a github account if they don't already have one. https://github.com/ Pro tip:  choose a "professional" sounding username as it will appear in public urls you share with others.
+Set up a <a href="https://github.com/">github</a> account if they don't already have one.
+Pro tip:  choose a "professional" sounding username as it will appear in public urls you share with others.
 <li>Download a basic text editor (not a word processor).
 <a href="https://code.visualstudio.com/">Visual Studio Code</a> highly recommended